MAAARKIN/unico/README.md

 docker-compose up -d
 ```

-The application will be available on port :8080, to access the services available from the api, you can access the url: http://localhost:8080/swagger/index.html
+The application will be available on port :8080, to access the services available from the api, you can access the url: http://localhost:8080/swagger/index.html and the UI will describe the required fields

 # Run coverage test